sleepypioneer/coffee-quality/README.md

 ## Data 💽

 The data used for this project is gathered from [Coffee Quality Institute (CQI)](https://database.coffeeinstitute.org/) in January, 2018.
 Scraping was performed by [James LeDoux](https://github.com/jldbc) and more details can be found [here](https://github.com/jldbc/coffee-quality-database)

+## Linting your code ✔️
+We are linting the project with Black and Flake8 we reccomend running these both locally before pushing code as they are enforced in the github actions.

+## Github actions 🎬

+When pushing code to github it will run actions for linting the code, you can find, add and update these actions in /.github/workflows.